guildai/guildai/guild/tests/run-impl.md

     >>> run(cwd, gh, restart=staged_downstream.id)
     Resolving upstream dependency
-    Using output from run ... for upstream resource
+    Using run ... for upstream resource

 The resolved dep for the downstream corresponds to the staged upstream, not the latest upstream.